 Long-term care services include help with daily tasks such as bathing, dressing, toileting and hygiene, feeding, transferring from bed to wheelchair, walking, and medication management, which are called Activities of Daily Living (ADLs).

-The VA Aid and Attendance Benefits 2022 allow most veterans to receive essential long-term care services in their homes.
+The va aid and attendance asset limits 2022 or benefits allow most veterans to receive essential long-term care services in their homes.
 This enables them to maintain their quality of life at home instead of moving to an assisted living or nursing care facility.

 In addition, the VA Aid and Attendance / Veterans Pension program, also pays for services in skilled care, adult day care, assisted living facilities, and residential assisted living homes.